 All the charting methods shown above plot one data point for each period of time.
-No matter how much price movement, each day or week represented is one point, bar, or candlestick along the time scale.
+No matter how much price movement occurred, each day or week represented is one point, bar, or candlestick along the time scale.
 Even if the price is unchanged from day to day or week to week, a dot, bar, or candlestick is plotted to mark the price action.
 Contrary to this methodology, point & figure charts are based solely on price movement, and do not take time into consideration.
-There is an x-axis but it does not extend evenly across the chart.
+There is an x-axis, but it does not extend evenly across the chart.

-The beauty of point & figure charts is their simplicity.
+The beauty of point & figure charts is in their simplicity.
 Little or no price movement is deemed irrelevant and therefore not duplicated on the chart.
 Only price movements that exceed specified levels are recorded.
 This focus on price movement makes it easier to identify support and resistance levels, bullish breakouts and bearish breakdowns.
 This P&F article has a more detailed explanation of point & figure charts.

 There are two methods for displaying the price scale along the y-axis: arithmetic and logarithmic.
 An arithmetic scale displays 10 points (or dollars) as the same vertical distance no matter what the price level.
-Each unit of measure is the same throughout the entire scale.
+Each unit of measure is identical throughout the entire scale.
 If a stock advances from 10 to 80 over a 6-month period, the move from 10 to 20 will appear to be the same distance as the move from 70 to 80.
 Even though this move is the same in absolute terms, it is not the same in percentage terms.

 The chart above uses the 4th-Quarter performance of VeriSign to illustrate the difference in scaling.
 On the log scale version, the distance between 50 and 100 is the same as the distance between 100 and 200.
 However, on the arithmetic scale, the distance between 100 and 200 is significantly greater than the distance between 50 and 100.

-- Stocks and many other securities are judged in relative terms through the use of ratios such as PE, Price/Revenues and Price/Book.
+Stocks and many other securities are judged in relative terms through the use of ratios such as PE, Price/Revenues and Price/Book.
 With this in mind, it also makes sense to analyze price movements in percentage terms.

 Even though many different charting techniques are available, one method is not necessarily better than the other.
-The data may be the same, but each method will provide its own unique interpretation, with its own benefits and drawbacks.
+The data may be the same, but each method will provide its own unique interpretation with benefits and drawbacks.
 A breakout on the point & figure chart may not occur in unison with a breakout in a candlestick chart.
 Signals that are available on candlestick charts may not appear on bar charts.
 How the security's price is displayed, be it a bar chart or candlestick chart, with an arithmetic scale or semi-log scale, is not the most important aspect.
 After all, the data is the same and price action is price action.
 When all is said and done, it is the analysis of the price action that separates successful technicians from not-so-successful technicians.
 The choice of which charting method to use will depend on personal preferences and trading or investing styles.
 Once you have chosen a particular charting methodology, it is probably best to stick with it and learn how best to read the signals.
 Switching back and forth may cause confusion and undermine the focus of your analysis.
 Faulty analysis is rarely caused by the chart.
 Before blaming your charting method for missing a signal, first look at your analysis.